 Mental strength is the ability of a person to effectively deal with challenges, pressure, and stressors to give his best performance, regardless of the circumstances.
 Mental toughness requires you to balance your emotions and rational thinking to work together to make informed decisions that guide your behavior.

 Having mental strength means being aware of your emotions and thoughts, and both of them working together to choose your actions.
 In other words, mental toughness is about responding rather than reacting.
-In the life which we are living in today, you’ll always encounter challenges and obstacles that stand in your way.
+In the life in which we are living today, you’ll always encounter challenges and obstacles that stand in your way.

 There is an apparent link between mental strength and performance.
 Numerous studies have proven this to be accurate, regardless of whether we are talking about performance at the workplace, performance at school or university, or performance in sport.

 Why is mental strength necessary in the workplace?
 It is essential because it allows you to be more productive, more efficient, and more conscientious of the work you are doing.
 In education also good mental strength has a direct impact on educational achievements at all levels of education.

 There are a few habits you can develop to improve your mental strength.
 The hallmarks of mentally strong people are strategies that you can begin using today.

-How to become mentally strong by Emotional intelligence
+1. How to become mentally strong by Emotional intelligence

 Emotional intelligence, which is also known as E.Q., is the cornerstone of mental strength.
 You cannot be mentally healthy without the ability to thoroughly understand and tolerate strong negative feelings and do something productive with those feelings.

 Unlike your intelligent quotient, which is fixed, your emotional quotient is a soft skill that you can improve with understanding and effort.
 Unfortunately, EQ skills are in short supply.
 Researchers have tested more than a million people, and they’ve found that just 36% of these can accurately identify their emotions as they happen.

 Many individuals gain strength by paying attention to their spirituality.
 Having a connection to something greater than yourself, whatever that may be, can instill the spirit with power and a sense of purpose.

-Counteracting toxic people
+3. Counteracting toxic people

 Dealing with difficult people is often frustrating, as well as exhausting for most.
 Mentally strong people control their interactions with toxic people by keeping their emotions in check.

 Mentally strong people also consider the difficult person’s standpoint and can find common ground and solutions to problems.
 Even when things completely derail, mentally strong people can take the toxic person in their control to avoid letting him or her brings them down.

-Take your time
+4. Take your time

 What if, instead of solving all of your problems immediately, the goal was to become 1 percent better each day?
 Given a year, you’d be 365 percent better than you were before.

 We are readjusting to a new way of life, and if we shock our systems with too much change too fast, we will revert to what we knew.
 The most effective and healthy way to change your life is slowly.
 Over time momentum will build, and you’ll realize that you’re miles from where you started.

 Mentally strong people are flexible, and they are continually adapting, and they know that fear of change is paralyzing, and it is a significant threat to their success as well as happiness.
 They always look for change that is lurking just around the corner, and they form a plan of action, and they change according to the situation.

 Mentally strong people don’t pass any kind of judgment on other people because they know that everyone has something to offer, and mentally strong people don’t need to take another person down to feel good about themselves.

-Forget what happened
+7. Forget what happened

 Reflect on what went wrong and learn from what went wrong, figure out how you’re either going to make up for it, or change the outcome in the future.
 Then let it go.
 The only time you’re going to hold onto your past is when you haven’t fully learned from the past.

-Get enough sleep
+8. Get enough sleep

 It is difficult to overstate the importance of sleep for increasing your mental strength.
-When you sleep, Brain removes toxic proteins, which are by-products of neural activity when you are awake.
+When you sleep, the brain removes toxic proteins, which are by-products of neural activity when you are awake.
 Unfortunately, your brain can remove these toxic proteins adequately only while you are asleep.

-Don’t try to please everyone
+9. Don’t try to please everyone

 The fact is, you can not please everyone, Social anxiety is one thing, but trying your hardest to gain admiration and praise from everyone around you is another.
 Holding on to these emotions will lead you to stress and to overthink.
 These can have dire impacts on your general well-being.

-Stick to your values and principles
+10. Stick to your values and principles

 Last but not least, Any ship would be lost at sea without a navigation system.
 Your principles and values are your guides in life and ensure that you keep the course and path you’ve chosen.
 Many times you might get off course just because you let unimportant things bother you.